Serialcomms/Serial-Ports-in-VBA-Arduino-2023/Functions.md

       More waiting characters beyond buffer length may remain unread.
       Use `check_arduino` to confirm any remaining character count if required.

 [^4]: Excel will re-send if Cell $B$5 value changes

+[^5]: Reads one character at a time and returns string when Line Feed detected or character limit count reached

-[^5]: Port settings if supplied should have the same structure as the equivalent command-line Mode arguments for a COM Port
+[^6]: Port settings if supplied should have the same structure as the equivalent command-line Mode arguments for a COM Port